 Each point has specific functions and indications.
 We will select points specifically for each treatment based upon your current health status and goals.

 Why don’t you put needles into the painful area?
+What is the Balance Method?

 Do you treat children?